 3. The bird Americans call a "turkey" is called an India in Turkey, and a Peru in Portuguese.

-4. After his wife was denied access to a village well by upper caste members, an Indian man spent 40 days digging his own well by hand.
+4. After his wife was denied access to a village well by upper caste members, an Indian man named Bapurao Tajne spent 40 days digging his own well by hand.
 It now quenches the thirst of an entire village of Dalit (lower caste).

 5. A lack of toilets costs India more than $50 billion a year, mostly through premature deaths and hygiene-related diseases.

-A 5-year-old boy in India fell asleep on a train and ended up lost and alone in Calcutta.
-25 years later he finally found his way home using Google Maps.
+A 5-year-old boy named Saroo Brierly in India fell asleep on a train and ended up lost and alone in Calcutta.
+He was adopted by an Australian couple and, 25 years later, reunited with his biological mother using Google Maps.

 7. 13 of the 20 most polluted cities in the world are just in India.

 8. During World War 2, India produced the largest volunteer Army in world history, over 2.5 million men.
 Winston Churchill called their bravery "Unsurpassed", with at least 38 Indians awarded the Victoria Cross or the George Cross.

 9. In 1986, a 22-year-old Indian air hostess named Neerja Bhanot who helped hide 41 American passports aboard a hijacked plane.
 She died shielding three children from gunfire and was posthumously awarded bravery medals from India, Pakistan, and the United States.

 10. A male tiger in India adopted a litter of orphaned cubs, taking on the role of 'mother'.
 Wildlife officials say such behavior had never been observed before.